-- 1. The effective date of commencement for this policy is [to be confirmed]. - 2.
+- 1. The effective date of commencement for this policy is 13 February 2019 - 2.
 This policy complies with the exception to the Rehabilitation of Offenders Act 1974 and with the Disclosure and Barring Service Code of Practice. - 3.
 This policy replaces all previous policies, decisions and/or precedents relating to criminal records checks for Ashfield District Councillors.